 WooCommerce is a free plugin.
 However, you’ll need to purchase your domain, web hosting, and other things like premium themes and plugins.
 Hosting can range anywhere from $50 to $500 for new eCommerce sites, and domain names will cost around $10 to $15.

 Premium WordPress themes cost around $50 to $80.
 If you’re not a developer, it might help to go with WooCommerce’s official storefront theme.
 This is great for beginners, as it’s built for WooCommerce.
 If you run into trouble, there’s help available from the WooCommerce team.

-Related Content: For a good idea of the costs you can expect when setting up an eCommerce site, take a look at our article How Much Does It Cost to Build a Website for a Small Business in 2019.
+Related Content: For a good idea of the costs you can expect when setting up an eCommerce site, take a look at our article How Much Does It Cost to Build a Website for a Small Business.